MRPHarris/CS3/README.md

 # Component versus Sample Spectral Similarity (CS3) in R

-Current main branch version: 0.1.1 Current dev branch verison: 0.1.2
+Current main branch version: 0.1.2

+Current dev branch verison: 0.1.2

-CS3 is a work-in-progress package to facilitate straightforward PARAFAC model verification, building on the R fluorescence framework provided by the EEM, eemR, and staRdom packages.
+The CS3 package is an implementation of the Component-Versus-Sample Spectral Similarity (CS3) method for three-dimensional fluorescence modelling verification for the R statistical programming langauge.
+The goal of the package is to facilitate intuitive Parallel Factor Analysis (PARAFAC) model validation, building upon the R fluorescence framework provided by the EEM, eemR, and staRdom packages.

-Code relates to the manuscript titled *Component-vs-sample similarity as a diagnostic tool for inadequate model fitting in EEM-PARAFAC analysis.*
+All code relates to the manuscript currently under review in *Analytical Methods* titled *CS3: a new diagnostic tool for EEM-PARAFAC component superposition in environmental fluorescence spectroscopy.*

 The current github repo is <https://github.com/MRPHarris/CS3>.